nimiq/developer-center/migration/migration-validators.md

 ### Step 3: Run the validator registration tool

-To register your validator and keys on the PoW Mainnet, you must specify the arguments as follows:
+To register your validator and the corresponding keys on the PoW Mainnet, you must specify the arguments as follows:

 ```shell
 node validator-registration.js --validator validator-keys.json --network main